alorans/dotfiles/README.md

-These dotfiles should work on Linux and Mac.
+This config should work on Linux and Mac.

 For example, here's how I would install it on Debian:
 ```sh